satorumurmur/bibi/README.md

 ### Read in browsers on your local machine

 1. Open `bibi/index.html` in your browser, and
-2. Drag an EPUB book and drop it into the window.
+2. Drag and drop an EPUB book into the window.
 3. That's all!